-The role of the field that you select determines the type of map you create.
+The field type that you select determines the type of map you create.
 You can also switch to a map from an existing chart or table.
 The type of map you switch to depends on the data inputs from the existing card.
 For example, a bar chart switches to a category map.
-A histogram switches to a proportional symbol map.
+A histogram switches to a graduated symbol map.